data-hamlets/borough-data-explorer/README.md

 ├── ward-dashboard.pbix - pbi report
 └── ward-dashboard - report extracted to text sources (powerquery etc)
 ```
-## version controls
+## proper versioning for pbi

-this project uses [pbi.tools](https://pbi.tools) and the following commands have been really handy for getting this product onto a sustainable footing:
+this project uses [pbi.tools](https://pbi.tools) to enhance the operations side of working with pbi (reliable collaboration and publishing support), and the following commands have been really handy for getting this product onto a sustainable footing:

 `pbi-tools extract ward-dashboard.pbix`